Preserving & Canning Food

 Summer preserving can be busy and reactive.
 Large amounts of fresh produce become available all at once, and because so much of it is perishable, it often needs to be bottled, frozen, dehydrated or fermented quickly.

 Winter preserving is different.
 Many winter crops store for longer, which means preserving can usually fit more easily around the rest of your life.
-It feels less rushed and more intentional — a chance to look at what your household actually uses and choose the preserves that will be the most valuable over the months ahead.
+It feels less rushed and more intentional, and allows you the chance to look at what your household actually uses and choose the preserves that will be the most valuable over the months ahead.

-For me, winter preserving is less about making dozens of sweet preserves and more about building a useful pantry.
+For me, winter preserving is about building a pantry that makes mealtimes easier.
 Yes, there are apples, citrus, kiwifruit and other fruits around, and I do preserve some of those, but my main focus is usually on meal components, soups, broths, basic meats and meals in jars.

 Those are the preserves that save us the most time later.